francis-collab/alu-shell/basics/README.md

 #!/bin/bash : acts as a shell
-file /tmp/iamafile : prints the type of the file named iamafile.
-The file iamafile will be in the /tmp directory when we will run your script.
+ln -s /bin/ls __ls__ : creates a symbolic link to /bin/ls, named _ls_.
+The symbolic link should be created in the current working directory.